Allmacamo/react-native-payfast-checkout/README.md

 ## Features

+- Make a once off payment for any product/service within the app
 - Easy to use package for integrating Payfast payment gateway into your React Native app
 - Written in TypeScript, providing type definitions and improved developer experience
-- Compatible with React Native Expo
+- Compatible with React Native & React Native Expo

+## Upcoming Features

+- Recurring Billing / Subscriptions

 ## Props